KxSystems/docs/docs/basics/funsql.md

 1b
 ```

-This causes a difficulty.
-As [discussed above](#variadic-operators), q has no unary syntax for operators.
+This causes a difficulty as q has no unary syntax for operators.

 Which means the following isn’t a valid q expression and so returns an error.